shanwork/org_maint/Readme.txt

    - iteratively have no EF/dB connectivity, then add it, then synchronously update a data base.

  4. Entity summary
- - Allocate fund from entity summary to items
+ - Allocate fund from entity summary to items !!!DONE
  - bug - when adding an entity and updating it without adding an item, errors

+ 5. Cleanup and Merge
+ - Merge EntityFinanceSummary and EntityItemExpense controllers and services
+ - Remove EntityBudgetPriority elements and references

 Entitied Page
 - Decided approach